 The inside of the case-back caries all the correct Swiss 14ct hallmarks, ‘Fab Suisse’ and the model number 2577, along with the case reference number 11069963.
 This case is very clean and crisp and shows no signs of wear with no dings or scratches visible to the naked eye.
 This all indicates the watch has been very carefully and lightly used.

-** Water resistance has not be tested and is not guaranteed – Vintage watches should be kept clean and dry at all times!
+** Water resistance has not be tested and is not guaranteed.
+As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times!

 The original high grade, cal.351, 17 Jewels bumper automatic movement uses a rotor which arcs backwards and forwards between two ‘bumper’ springs to wind the watch.
 This was a standard design perfected by Omega at the time and was in common use with other manufacturers including Jaeger LeCoultre and Zenith.
 When the watch is moved, one can very gently feel and hear the rotor bouncing between its two bumper springs.
 One quickly grows accustomed to this.

 The movement carries the serial number 12642736 which dates this watch to 1950.
-The full particulars of the watch will be detailed on the sales receipt, along with our 12 months warranty and our ‘Lifetime Authenticity Guarantee’. *We are happy provide a 12 month warranty on this watch.
+The full particulars of the watch will be detailed on the sales receipt, along with our 12 months warranty and our ‘Lifetime Authenticity Guarantee’. *We are happy to provide 12 months’ warranty on this watch.

 The Strap & Buckle